kemitchell/pre-manda-nda/nda.md

 ## Specific Solicitations and Hires

-Except as described in [General Solicitations](), until one year from the date of this agreement terminates, neither party shall solicit to hire or hire:
+Except as described in [General Solicitations](), until one year from the date this agreement terminates, neither party shall solicit to hire or hire:

 - any executive employed by the other party; or